mahdi-zafarmand/Apriori_for_ARM/README.md

 # Apriori_for_ARM
 Implementation of Association Rule Mining using Apriori Algorithm

+# Hardware and Software Specifications:
-1. I compiled this code in Ubuntu 18.04 (64-bit version) using GCC version 7.3.0 and I had Intel i5-8500 CPU.
+I compiled this code in Ubuntu 18.04 (64-bit version) using GCC version 7.3.0 and I had Intel i5-8500 CPU.
 You may see different execution times using different OS, compiler, or hardware.

-2. To compile the code, use this line in the terminal: g++ -std=c++17 -O2 AprioriImplementation.cpp
+# To compile the code, use this line in the terminal:
+g++ -std=c++17 -O2 AprioriImplementation.cpp

-3. to run the code and see all details (with proper dataset file and support value):
+# to run the code and see all details (with proper dataset file and support value):
 ./a.out 10Kdataset.txt 0.001 0.8

-4. This is a brief report of measures and run times for each of the three scenarios I executed the code:
+# This is a brief report of measures and run times for each of the three scenarios I executed the code:

 /* results for \~10K transactions
 9949 transactions, 488 different items, run time =~ 12.74 seconds.